SophiyaYO/GreenVsRed/README.md

-#MENTORMATE DevCamp
+# MENTORMATE DevCamp
 ---

-##Rookie to Rockstar Full-Stack Intern
+## Rookie to Rockstar Full-Stack Intern
 ---

-###First Assignment
+### First Assignment

 <details>
 <summary>Green vs. Red project</summary>

-'Green vs Red is a game played on a 2D grid that in theory can be infinite (in our case we will assume that x <= y < 1 000)
+Green vs Red is a game played on a 2D grid that in theory can be infinite (in our case we will assume that x <= y < 1 000)

 Each cell on this grid can be either green (represented by 1) or red (represented by 0) The game always